bootcoder/tipsNtricks/README.md

   - Using them in a pair environment or on the job is just doubling the amount of work you have to do.
   - Don't have access to all the very cool candy that Sublime gives you.
   - Only good for single page scripts.
 You can't program a server in a virtual environment.
+  - Make it harder to have good git workflow.
+  - Slows down ability to continuously integrate code.

 ## Config Stuff